 MOL and DSME have entered into an agreement to jointly develop a new technology to reduce environmental impact for FSRU.

-MOL has entered into a preliminary agreement to supply an FSRU as well as Jetty Operation & Maintenance Services for the Hong Kong Offshore LNG Terminal Project on a long-term contract.
+MOL has entered into a long-term charter contract with Hong Kong LNG Terminal Limited, to supply an FSRU, as well as Jetty Operation & Maintenance Services and Port Services for the Hong Kong Offshore LNG Terminal Project.